uccser/cs-field-guide/text/chapters/en-formal-languages.md

 #### Exorciser

 This section shows how to use some educational software called "Exorciser".
 (The next section introduces an alternative called JFLAP which is a bit harder to use.)
-Exorciser has facilities for doing advanced exercises in formal languages; but we use just the simplest ones.
+Exorciser has facilities for doing advanced exercises in formal languages; but here we'll use just the simplest ones.

 Exorciser can be downloaded [here](http://www.swisseduc.ch/compscience/exorciser/index.html).

 When you run it, select "Constructing Finite Automata" (the first menu item); click the "Beginners" link when you want a new exercise.
 The challenge in each FSA exercise is the part after the | in the braces (i.e., curly brackets).
-For example, in the diagram below you are being asked to draw an FSA that accepts an input [string](glossary.html#string) w if "w has length at least 3".
+For example, in the diagram below you are being asked to draw an FSA that accepts an input string w if "w has length at least 3".
 You should draw and test your answer, although initially you may find it helpful to just click on "Solve exercise" to get a solution, and then follow strings around the solution to see how it works.
 That’s what we did to make the diagram below.

-{image fl-fsa-exorciser.png alt="The exorciser software from SwissEduc"}
+{image filename="fl-fsa-exorciser.png" alt="The exorciser software from SwissEduc"}

-To draw an FSA in the Exorciser system, right-click anywhere on the empty space and you'll get a menu of options for adding and deleting states, choosing the [alphabet](glossary.html#alphabet), and so on.
+To draw an FSA in the Exorciser system, right-click anywhere on the empty space and you'll get a menu of options for adding and deleting states, choosing the alphabet, and so on.
 To make a transition, drag from the outside circle of one state to another (or out and back to the state for a loop).
 You can right-click on states and transitions to change them.
 The notation "a|b" means that a transition will be taken on "a" or "b" (it's equivalent to two parallel transitions).